 H+ and OH- Ions are charged and therefore interfere with Hydrogen and Ionic bonds that hold together an enzyme, since they will be attracted or repelled by the charges created by the bonds.
 This interference causes a change in shape of the enzyme, and importantly, its Active Site.

 Different enzymes have different Optimum pH values.
-This is the pH value at which the bonds within them are interfered with in such a way that the shape of their Active Site is the most Complementary to the shape of their Substrate.
-At the pH, the rate of reaction is at an Optimum, so this is the Optimum pH.
+This is the pH value at which the bonds within them are influenced by H+ and OH- Ions in such a way that the shape of their Active Site is the most Complementary to the shape of their Substrate.
+At the Optimum pH, the rate of reaction is at an optimum.

-Any change in pHabove or below the Optimum will quickly cause a decrease in the rate of reaction, since more of the enzyme molecules will have Active Sites whose shapes are not, or at least less, Complementary to the shape of their Substrate.
+Any change in pHabove or below the Optimum will quickly cause a decrease in the rate of reaction, since more of the enzyme molecules will have Active Sites whose shapes are not (or at least are less) Complementary to the shape of their Substrate.

 Small changes in pH above or below the Optimum do not cause a permanent change to the enzyme, since the bonds can be reformed.
 However, extreme changes in pH can cause enzymes to Denature and permanently loose their function.